CrossKnowledge/ck_content_provider/README.md

-Crossknowledge - Content Provider Data Feed
+CrossKnowledge - Content Provider Data Feed
 ===========================================

 This resource is for content providers in order to integrate with our